 500 Leading Environmental & Energy Lawyers, Lawdragon, 2021

-Recognized for Energy Law, The Best Lawyers in America® since 2013
+Recognized for Energy Law, Communications Law, Natural Resources Law and Utilities Law in The Best Lawyers in America® since 2013

 Ranked in Energy Transactions: Conventional Power, The Legal 500 U.S., 2016 and 2018